tschiemer/midimessage/README.md

 Note: Data bytes have a value range of 0-127 - anything above is considered a control byte.

+Recordings and Replay
+	 Using the --timed|-t option the utility will enter a record mode (when parsing) or replay mode (when generating) message.
+The generation commands will then have a delay since the last message in the given time scale (micro or milli seconds, default = micro).
 Examples:
 	 ./midimessage-cli -g note on 60 40 1
 	 ./midimessage-cli -g | ./midimessage-cli -p
+	 ./midimessage-cli -g | ./midimessage-cli -ptmilli > test.recording
+	 cat test.recording | ./midimessage-cli -gtmilli | ./midimessage-cli -p
 ```

 ## References